verus-lang/verus/source/docs/guide/src/nonlinear.md

 The reason for this limitation is that Verus _intentionally_ disables theories of nonlinear arithmetic in its default prover mode.

 However, it is possible to **opt-in** to nonlinear reasoning by invoking a specialized prover mode.
-There are two prover modes relative to nonlinear arithmetic.
+There are two prover modes related to nonlinear arithmetic.

  * `nonlinear_arith` - Enable Z3's nonlinear theory of arithmetic.
  * `integer_ring` - Enable a decidable, equational theory of rings.